 One thing that many moms report is that, while it used to take them only a few minutes to get ready and leave the house before they had children, afterwards it can take ages to get everything and everyone ready.
 A situation that only ends up getting slower when you have more than one child.
 Luckily, I have come across some smart strategies that can make mobilizing the whole family a little easier, and quicker too.
 Read on to find out who they are.

 Children aren’t constrained by time in the same way that adults are.
 In fact, when they are young, they don’t really understand the concept of time at all, and that means rushing is a pretty meaningless activity for them.
 Actually, it can even spark off an adverse reaction in smaller children because it just seems as if you are angry with them if you are stressed and rushing, but they can’t really grasp why.

 To that end, abandoning rising is a much better idea.
 OK, so that might not be the easiest thing in the world when you are exhausted, have an appointment to keep, and four kids to get ready.
 However, by adding an extra 15-30 minutes to the time you allow to leave the house, you can avoid alto the stumbling blocks and tantrums that can occur when it comes to the point where you actually need to get the whole family to step outside.

-Another major issue when it comes to getting the kids out the door faster is that great big bag of stuff that you have to take with your everywhere!
-You know the one that holds the nappies, the wipes, the milk, the water, and all the other bits and bobs like toys and teething rings.
+Another major issue when it comes to getting the kids out the door faster is that great big diaper bag of stuff that you have to take with you everywhere!
+You know the one that holds the diapers, the wipes, the milk, the water, extra clothes, mascara, and all the other bits and bobs like toys and teething rings.